mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

      }
    }

 In the example above, we retrieved the color from the dynamic variable and set it to a local variable called %color for use in the rest of the script.
-Let’s take a closer look at the retrieval statement:
+Let's take a closer look at the retrieval statement:

 .. code:: text

    var %color = %color. [ $+ [ $2 ] ]

 When you first glance at this statement, it might look a bit confusing, but in fact it is pretty straightforward.
-Let us continue with John’s example and assume someone else typed !favColor John:
+Let us continue with John's example and assume someone else typed !favColor John:

 1. The first thing mIRC will evaluate is the innermost evaluation brackets [ ], in this case its $2, which will evaluate to John.